Automattic/Slack-Summary/README.md

      DEBUG=True
 ```

-Here the `LOG_FILE` stores where notices of users accessing the server is stored and the
-value of `DEBUG` determines if detailed logging is stored.
+Here the value of `DEBUG` determines if detailed logging is stored.

 The server is executed by running